ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 In addition, the read and write requests can be further categorized as:

-* Uncached read/write requests, for instance: for access to :ref:`fine-grained memory <memory-type>`
+* Uncached read/write requests: These occur, for instance, when accessing :ref:`fine-grained memory <memory-type>`.

+* Atomic requests:

+  * On MI300 accelerators, all atomic requests are counted as such since they bypass the L2 cache and are routed directly to the Infinity Cache (MALL).

-* Atomic requests, for instance: for atomic updates to :ref:`fine-grained memory <memory-type>`
+  * On MI200 accelerators, these involve atomic updates to :ref:`fine-grained memory <memory-type>`.

-* HBM read/write requests OR remote read/write requests, for instance: for requests to the accelerator’s local HBM OR requests to a remote accelerator’s HBM or the CPU’s DRAM
+* HBM or remote read/write requests: These are for requests to the accelerator’s local high-bandwidth memory -- or for requests to a remote accelerator’s HBM or the CPU’s DRAM.

 These classifications are not necessarily *exclusive*.
 For example, a write request can be classified as an atomic request to the